Why Garlic Is Good For You

 Respondents who consumed sofrito at least once a day experienced a 67 percent reduction in breast cancer risk compared to those who had never sampled the allium-rich delicacy.
 These results are consistent with studies in France, Mexico and China.

 Sofrito is ridiculously easy to conjure up on your own.
 All you do is throw a few vegetables and herbs (including onions and garlic, of course!) into a blender or food processor and there you go.
 You can easily find recipe suggestions online, but soon you’ll be devising your own.

 Other reasons to have a garlicky diet

-Garlic is a source of probiotics4, which are necessary to promote the growth of healthy bacteria in the gut.
-Probiotics assist digestion and support a healthy immune system.
+Garlic is also a source of prebiotics4, which are necessary to promote the growth of healthy bacteria in the gut.
+These healthy bacteria assist digestion and support a healthy immune system.
 Breastfeeding mothers use garlic to boost their milk5 supply.

 1. Organosulfur compounds and possible mechanism of garlic in cancer, 2010 Jan; 18(1): 51–58.